grgbr/enbox/doc/install.rst

 You may refine the configuration logic by giving :command:`make` additional variables.  *You are encouraged to adjust values according to your specific needs*.
-Section Reference_ describes the following variables which are available for configuration customization purpose:
+Section Variables_ describes the following variables which are available for configuration customization purpose:

 * EBUILDDIR_,
-* DEFCONFIG_,
+* |DEFCONFIG|,
 * BUILDDIR_,
 * KCONF_, KGCONF_, KMCONF_, KNCONF_, KXCONF_,
 * in addition to variables listed in the Tools_ section.